slotThe/slotThe.github.io/posts/DUCK.md

       I normally have the Atreus sitting directly on my laptop keyboard (with it disabled), but of course I wanted to showcase the backlight party as well.

+[^3]: The reason for not using a key that's not on my keyboard at all,
+      such as F24 and the like, is that I don't have the Atreus connected to my laptop 100% of the time.
+Imagine the tragedy of wanting a bit of fun and not knowing how to press the key!